convertigo/convertigo/eclipse-plugin-studio/README.md

 The wizard will automatically import projects, configure a new working set named convertigo.

-A will propose to install org.eclipse.swt.common.modulecore.ModuleCoreNature : CANCEL all stacked dialogs !
+It may propose you to install org.eclipse.swt.common.modulecore.ModuleCoreNature : CANCEL all stacked dialogs !

-In the Gradle Tasks vew, execute convertigo > generateEclipseConfigurationWithManifest.
+In the Gradle Tasks view, execute convertigo > convertigo > generateEclipseConfigurationWithManifest.

 Refresh the convertigo project.

-When the dialog for ModuleCoreNature comes again, the click Show Solution and Install Eclipse Java Enterprise Developer Tools.
+When the dialog for ModuleCoreNature comes again, click the **Show Solution** and Install Eclipse Java Enterprise Developer Tools.

 At the wizard with checkboxes, check only:
 * Eclipse Java EE Developer Tools